-Most previous works ([1],[2],[5]) use discrete action spaces, thus the neural network in these policies selects one from a set of hand-crafted actions (steering, throttle combinations), while Kendall et al. [3] utilize continuous actions, as we do.
-However, they don’t predict throttle directly, only a speed set-point for a classical controller
+Most previous works [1],[2],[5],[7] use discrete action spaces, thus the neural network in these policies selects one from a set of hand-crafted actions (steering, throttle combinations), while Kendall et al. [3] utilize continuous actions, as we do.

 In order to test the reinforcement learning algorithm's ability to solve the most general problem, we experimented with multiple action mappings and simplifications of the action space.
 These are described in the following paragraphs.